Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Experiments

 \cref{fig:cifar_rocs_agg,fig:kaggle_rocs_agg} compare the performance of the VS loss and VS loss + LCT methods on all four datasets, each at multiple imbalance ratios.
 For each method, we find the mean, min, max, and standard deviation of the 48 models trained with that method.
 We calculate these values across false positive rates (FPRs).
 We also show the distribution of AUCs on the SSIM-ISIC Melanoma dataset in \cref{fig:melanoma_boxplots}.

 \cref{fig:cifar_rocs_agg} shows that at moderate imbalance ratios ($\beta=10$), there is very little variation in the ROC curves obtained by models trained with different hyperparameters.
 Here the two methods are essentially tied in their performance.
 However, at high imbalance ratios $\beta=100, 200$ (\cref{fig:cifar_rocs_agg,fig:kaggle_rocs_agg}), the variance in ROC curves becomes much more drastic.
 Here LCT consistently outperforms the Baseline method.
-Specifically, LCT improves the max and mean of the ROC curves in all cases, with a large gap in improvement for Melanoma at $\beta=100, 200$.
-Additionally, LCT significantly decreases the variation in the results.
-Notice how the highlighted bands, representing the standard deviation, are much narrower for LCT (red) than Baseline (blue).
-Furthermore, the LCT's minimum (red dashed) curves are much higher Baseline's (blue dashed).
-We also see this in the distribution of AUC values shown in Figure~\ref{fig:melanoma_boxplots}. \textbf{This reduction in variance indicates that LCT is more robust to hyperparameter changes and hence requires less tuning.}
+Specifically, LCT improves or ties the max and mean of the ROC curves in all cases, with a large gap in improvement for Melanoma at $\beta=100, 200$.